The end goal of all advertising campaigns is business growth.

 - Facebook Ads: The platform recently launched Automated Ads, which provide advertisers with a custom advertising plan and then will create relevant ads to run on an ongoing basis.

 - Google Ads: The platform recently launched automated Smart campaigns that help highlight the selling points of your business and attract customers.
 You can create a single campaign for your business, or run multiple campaigns to showcase different products or services.
 Smart campaigns offer automatic targeting (across all Google properties) and automated goals-based bidding.

-In addition, Google Ads also offers bid automation, automated targeting, and content automation with automated responsive search ads, responsive display ads, dynamic search ads, dynamic remarketing, and ad suggestions.
+In addition, Google Ads also offers conversion action sets, bid automation, automated targeting, and content automation with automated responsive search ads, responsive display ads, dynamic search ads, dynamic remarketing, and ad suggestions.

 Post-Click Automation (PCA) is the category of marketing technology that enables marketers to maximize advertising conversions by automating the post-click stage in the advertising funnel.
 This is accomplished by delivering 1:1 personalized experiences at scale.
 It is comprised of the four main pillars here: